thoughtspot/ps_migration_tools/docs/tutorial/validate.md

 Note that this mapping still has a score of 100 as it was able to work out what the correct target table is, but there is a different issue here and that is that the data types don't match.
 The column BUSINESS_DATE is defined as DATE on the source model, but on the target it is defined as a VARCHAR(100) and these are not compatible.
 This is probably the most common issue in validations and this command will find them all.

 The resolution here is to inform the client that they will need to change the target data type.
-But you don't have to wait for them to actual complete it, you can actually correct it yourself in the target model and continue your validation.
+And we can confirm this change in the override file later.

 Now let's move on to the severe issues.
 The first one is reported on FalconUserDataDataBase.FalconUserDataSchema.USERDATA-00790dd7-b08d-4b4c-b895-1501183a3fa9, which is a user uploaded table.